 The selling securityholders and any other person participating in such distribution will be subject to the Exchange Act.
 The Exchange Act rules include, without limitation, Regulation M, which may limit the timing of purchases and sales of any of the common stock by the selling securityholders and any such other person.
-In addition, Regulation M of the Exchange Act may restrict the ability of any person engaged in the distribution of the common stock to engage in market-making activities with respect to the particular common stock being distributed for a period of up to five business days prior to the commencement of such distribution.
-This may affect the marketability of the common stock and the ability of any person or entity to engage in market-making activities with respect to the common stock.
+In addition, Regulation M of the Exchange Act may restrict the ability of any person engaged in the distribution of the common stock to engage in market-making activities with respect to the particular common stock being distributed for a period of up to five business days prior to the common stock and the ability of any person or entity to engage in market-making activities with respect to the solution.